 Red Seal Notary uses a fingerprint system accredited by the RCMP to digitally scan your fingerprints.
 This information is transmitted to the RCMP.
 The RCMP process the fingerprints and send the certified criminal record check to you or your designated recipient by regular mail.
 For more information, see the RCMP website: https://www.rcmp-grc.gc.ca/en/criminal-record-checks

-You are required to present two pieces of original, valid, government issued photo identification every time you get fingerprinted.
+You are required to present two pieces of original, valid, government-issued photo identification every time you get fingerprinted.
 At least one of the pieces of identification must include a photo.
-Examples of acceptable identification include valid passports, driver’s licences, national identity cards, and birth certificates.
+Examples of acceptable identification include valid passports, driver’s licenses, national identity cards, and birth certificates.
 Social insurance cards and health cards are not acceptable forms of identification.